 Even larger devices such as Panel PCs or Industrial PCs demand direct connection to the ‘cloud’, their deployment sites not having or allowing use of the local internet connectivity – think a BMS solution in a bank or tracking your temporary staff in their deployed factory.

-For these applications the IoT Gateway is easily bypassed by employing integrated 3G/4G/LTE modems and a SIM card, enabling a direct connection to the cloud.
+For these applications the IoT Gateway is easily bypassed by employing integrated cellular 3G/4G/LTE modems and a SIM card, enabling a direct connection to the cloud.
 This methodology is labelled Cellular IoT or Narrowband IoT (NB-IoT).

 Currently existing 3G/4G data networks are utilised, DSL offer multi-roaming SIMs to take advantage of which network offers the best local reception and to allow shipping devices around the world, that connect to local networks and just work.
 The near future will bring true NB-IoT, Cat-1 and Cat-0 networks that trade bandwidth (IoT devices don’t need 4G speeds) with even wider coverage, even underground.
 DSL’s solutions are all future proofed to this cellular revolution.